arkency/posts/posts/2017-09-26-why-event-sourcing-basically-requires-cqrs-and-read-models.md

 Because when an Entity/Aggregate is event-sourced, there is only one method you can ask the repository about the object.
 And that's `find_by_id`.
 That's it.

-You know the Id from somewhere (other entity has a reference to it) or from UI, or from API, or from a request.
+You know the `Id` from somewhere ie: other entity has a reference to it, or from UI, or from API, or from a request.
 And you can do:

 ```ruby
 id = params[:id]